A Promised Land. From the Age of Enlightenment to the birth of photography.

 Commissioners: Rafael Levenfeld and Valentín Vallhonrat

-Throughout the 23-24 academic year, the Museum invites visitors to take a journey through the origin and development of photography through the collection at Museo Universidad de Navarra.
+Throughout the 23-24 academic year, the Museum invites visitors to take a journey through the origin and development of photography through the collection of the Museo Universidad de Navarra.
 The collection has as its central support the collection of Spanish and Latin American photography together with the collection on the Orient, prepared to facilitate the understanding of the photographic phenomenon as a whole.

 The exhibition addresses the different facets of the nature of the photographic phenomenon as the origin of changes in the perception and definition of reality, but also as responsible for the renewal of languages and artistic disciplines since 1839, the year of the presentation of its invention, to the present day.